02 - A Minimal Rust Kernel

 alternative way to provide these functions to the compiler.
 One possible

-approach for this could be to implement our own memset
+approach for this could be to implement our own memset etc. functions and

-attribute to them (to avoid the automatic renaming
+apply the #[no_mangle] attribute to them (to avoid the automatic renaming

 during compilation).
 However, this is dangerous since the slightest mistake in